molgenis/molgenis-service-armadillo/doc/adr/0005-deploy-on-both-vm-and-kubernetes.md

 ## Context

-Because of the diversity in landscape we need to be able to deploy on different environments
+Because of the diversity in landscape we need to be able to deploy on different environments.

 ## Decision

 We are going to create deployments for virtual machines based on CentOS (>=8) using Ansible and Vagrant.
-Besides that we are going to create a chart which allows you to deploy on Kubernetes
+Besides that we are going to create a chart which allows you to deploy on Kubernetes.

 ## Consequences

-- Some of the VM environments are not serviced (Ubuntu, Suse, other operating systems)
+- Some of the VM environments are not serviced (Ubuntu, Suse, other operating systems).
-- Some other container orchestrators are not met as well eg docker-swarm
+- Some other container orchestrators are not implemented e.g. docker-swarm.